Loss of Sight or Hearing

 If you were a victim of an accident for which another party is to blame, the law says you are entitled to financial compensation.
 In the opening example, if your lawyer can show the dirt bike rider intentionally tried to spook your horse or was driving without reasonable caution, that person must pay for your resulting damages.
 This could include not only your immediate medical bills but also charges for future surgeries, loss of earning ability and retraining to cope with deafness.
 A lawyer who is experienced in personal injuries can help you pursue the full payment permitted by law.

-Where to Find Help in Orange and Riverside County
+Where to Find Help in California

 If you live in California, call Rizio Liberty Lipinsky for top legal representation in your personal injury case.
 We represent your interests in settlement negotiations and in a court of law, if necessary, to help you secure your financial future.
 Make an appointment for a free initial consultation by calling 1-888-292-8888 now, or fill out the website form, and we can get started.